Astarrix/ACE/README.md

 # ACE
-ACE (Astarrix Control Engine) is a Custom Game Engine written in C++ & SDL3
+ACE (Abstract Control Engine) is a Custom Game Engine written in C++ & SDL3